Iowa Republicans advance 6-week abortion ban in special session - KTVZ

 “The voices of the unborn and their elected representatives will not be silenced any longer!
 Congrats to the Iowa House and Senate!”
 Reynolds tweeted early Wednesday upon the bill’s passage.

 She is expected to sign the legislation into law on Friday, according to a statement from her office.
-The law would go into effect immediately following Reynolds’s signature.
+The law would go into effect immediately following Reynolds’ signature, but abortion rights groups including Planned Parenthood of the Heartland and the ACLU of Iowa have already filed a challenge in court with the hopes of getting a temporary injunction.

 “There may or may not ever be rules promulgated,” said Iowa Senate President Amy Sinclair, a Republican, amid several questions from Democrats on the floor.
 There were no legal penalties for physicians added in the bill, she said.